archivesunleashed/archivesunleashed.org/content/toronto/index.md

 ## Travel Grants

-This event is possible thanks to the generous support of the Andrew W. Mellon Foundation, the University of Toronto Libraries, and the University of Waterloo’s Faculty of Arts.
+ This event is possible thanks to the generous support of the <a href="https://mellon.org/"> Andrew W. Mellon </a>Foundation, <a href="https://onesearch.library.utoronto.ca/about">the University of Toronto Libraries </a>, and the <a href="https://uwaterloo.ca/arts/">University of Waterloo’s Faculty of Arts</a>.
 The Archives Unleashed team is pleased to offer modest travel grants to help attendees participate in this event.
-These grants can cover up to $1,000 CAD in travel expenses.
+These grants can cover **up to $1,000 CAD in travel expenses**.
 If you require financial assistance to attend the event, please indicate in your statement of interest that you would like to be considered for the travel grant.

 ## Organizers